Minh Duc (Jasmin) Tran

 The results of the Crystal Palace skateboard contest show that the organizers decided not to create a separate category for the girls, and there’s sadly no mention of how Minh performed as she would’ve been competing against 200 skateboarders.

-A young woman named Helen Thomas from the Bristol Skateboarding Centre was interviewed for an Evening News special report on the National event. “‘People seem to think girls aren’t interested in skateboarding – but they’re completely wrong,” said 21-year-old Helen, who lives in Victoria Square, Bristol.”
+A young woman named Helen Thomas from the Bristol Skateboarding Centre girls’ team was interviewed for an Evening News special report on the National event. “‘People seem to think girls aren’t interested in skateboarding – but they’re completely wrong,” said 21-year-old Helen, who lives in Victoria Square, Bristol.”
 The author responded with, “Well, we’d be interested to hear whether that’s the case.
 All we can say is that we didn’t see a great many girls around at Crystal Palace.”
 Boo!
 How disappointing and predictable.

-In the article, it explained how “Minh began, like many other skateboarders, on a home-made board.
+In the article, Kate explained how “Minh began, like many other skateboarders, on a home-made board.
 She and her friend Otto Wilkinson first saw some people riding boards on the street.
 ‘I decided to go home and dig out my old roller skates, so we could build a board.
 At school we had woodwork classes, so we designed one ourselves.
 We started a little business selling them to the other kids at school too!”

 Besides freestyle, Minh also raced slalom and skated bowl, and was grateful for the encouragement she received from fellow skaters like Simon Napper.
 Although, it hadn’t always been easy for Minh.
 She broke her ankle at Skate City but was back practising two weeks after her cast was removed, hitting up the local ramp.